pretyk/VisualLogs/README.md

 VisualLogs (for .NET)
 ==========

-VisualLogs is a tool for Visualizing object states into a log system.
+VisualLogs is an Aspect Oriented library tool that allows to extend your logging framework by visualizing objects.

 * The logs are written as regular logs and the object states in SVG
 * In order to view the objects the log file must be open in a browser that supports svg (such as Chrome).